Retail format: Retail marketplace

-A Marketplace is defined as venue for the retail sales of all products, packed and unpacked where the sale is to end users.
-In practice, retail markets are most often associated with the sale of fresh produce, including fruit, vegetables, meat, fish and poultry, but may also sell small consumable household goods such as cleaning agents.
-In the Middle East, a market place may be known as a bazaar or souq.
+A Marketplace is defined as a venue for the retail sales of all products, packed and unpacked, where the sale is to end users.
+In practice, retail markets are most often associated with the sale of fresh produce, including fruit, vegetables, meat, fish, and poultry, but may also sell small consumable household goods such as cleaning agents.
+In the Middle East, a marketplace may be known as a bazaar or souq.

 Second-hand shop

 Some shops sell second-hand goods.
 In the case of a nonprofit shop, the public donates goods to the shop to be sold.
-In give-away shops goods can be taken free.
+In the give-away shop, goods can be taken for free.

 Another form is the pawnshop, in which goods are sold that were used as collateral for loans.
-There are also "consignment" shops, which are where a person can place an item in a store and if it sells, the person gives the shop owner a percentage of the sale price.
+There are also "consignment" shops, which are where a person can place an item in a store, and if it sells, the person gives the shop owner a percentage of the sale price.
 The advantage of selling an item this way is that the established shop gives the item exposure to more potential buyers.
 E-tailers like OLX and Quikr also offer second-hand goods.

-Retailers can opt for a format as each provides different retail mix to its customers based on their customer demographics, lifestyle and purchase behaviour.
-An effective format will determine how products are display products, as well as how target customers are attracted.
+Retailers can opt for a format as each provides a different retail mix to its customers based on their customer demographics, lifestyle, and purchase behaviour.
+An effective format will determine how products are displayed, as well as how target customers are attracted.

 Shopping center, shopping mall

 A shopping center is a collection of shops, often under one roof.
 Types of shopping centers include super-regional and regional centers (in North America and some other areas, called shopping malls), smaller neighborhood centers (in the U.K. a retail park) and strip malls, and larger specialized centers such as power centers (in the U.K. also considered a type of retail park), lifestyle centers, outlet centers and festival marketplaces.
-The retail mix in a mall may include outlets such as food and entertainment, grocery, electronics, furniture, gifts and fashion.
+The retail mix in a mall may include outlets such as food and entertainment, grocery, electronics, furniture, gifts, and fashion.
 Malls provide 7% of retail revenue in India, 10% in Vietnam, 25% in China, 28% in Indonesia, 39% in the Philippines, and 45% in Thailand.
 Shopping centers are typically managed by a central management/ marketing authority which ensures that the center attracts the right type of retailer and an appropriate retail mix.